TommasoRonconi/galapy/doc/general/physical_units.rst

 where :math:`c` is the speed of light, :math:`\lambda` is the wavelength and :math:`\nu` is the frequency.

-We import the speed-of-light dictionary from ``galapy.internal.constants`` and apply the conversion:
+We import the speed-of-light dictionary from :py:mod:`galapy.internal.constants` and apply the conversion:

 .. code:: ipython